 While the Google training is available 24/7 online, we begin a new cohort for the CEP program in the Fall and Spring.
-If you choose to complete the Level 1 or Level 2 track, you will have about three and a half months to complete the unit learning through the Google Training Center, the online/face-to-face culminating activities, and the certification exam.
+If you choose to complete the Level 1 or Level 2 track, you will have about four months to complete the unit learning through the Google Training Center, the online/face-to-face culminating activities, and the certification exam.
 We will also have a scheduled lab session to accommodate you when you take the certification exam.

 If you are already a Level 2 GCE and would like to complete the Trainer track, we will coach you throughout this process.
 The Trainer track timeline varies depending on your individual goals for the program.
 We begin new cohorts of the Trainer track each Fall.

 Where do I sign up?

 To sign up, please see our Certified Educator Pathways site where you can find our application form.
 The Spring 2019 application window is now open!
 This will close at 4:00 PM on January 25, 2019.

 What is a Summer Boot Camp?